...

 This post may contain affiliate links.
 Please refer to our disclosure policy.

-Sorting wild animal activities for preschoolers is one of the best ways to introduce taxonomy to 3-5 year old’s.
+Sorting animals who live in water is one of the best ways to introduce taxonomy to kids.
 In today’s activity we are specifically focusing on water dwelling animals and their water habitat preference.

 The printable for this activity is free and can be found at the bottom of this post.
 Stick around for the activity instructions though because if your child hasn’t grown up around the ocean then you’ll want to do the first part of the activity before the sorting.
 Bonus!
 It can be turned into a game as well.

-Read books about wild animals and their habitats.
+Read books about animals who live in water.

-Above and Below by Patricia Hegarty is an excellent read for the wild animals that live in various habitats.
+Firstly, I must mention Above and Below by Patricia Hegarty.
+This is an excellent read for the water dwelling animals that live in various habitats.
 The book features both fresh and salt water and is a hit in my home.

-If you’re looking for a simpler version or simply want to continue reading beautiful and well-written books then there are two available by Kate Messner.
+If you’re looking for a simpler version or just want to continue reading beautiful and well-written books then there are two available by Kate Messner.
 Over and Under the Pond and Over and Under the Waves.
-All the above books are excellent reads and additions to any homeschool library.
+Overall, any of the book suggestions are excellent reads and additions to any homeschool library.

+Firstly, let’s get them with a hook!
 Whether your child knows that there are different types of bodies of water or not I wouldn’t skip this part.
+No pun intended…this step will hook them in!
 We live in Mississippi near the ocean and so visit the beach frequently.
-My boys have also swam at their grandparent’s pond and lake up north.
+Also, my boys have swam at their grandparent’s pond and lake up north.
 They know that there is a remarkable difference between the different bodies of water.

 Although this is not new knowledge to them, I still wanted to have a wow factor to begin this sorting activity.
-By doing this part my boys engage more easily in the beginning discussion then if I was to monologue about salt and freshwater.
+Because I began with this hook my boys engage quickly in the beginning discussion.
+On the other hand, if I was to monologue about salt and freshwater at the beginning I would lose them before we even began.

 Glasses of water.